mk12/sicp/notes/lecture.md

 - We shouldn't try to think about it all at once.
 Instead, we make a modular system where we can focus on one part at a time.
 - As long as we know what a procedure application is supposed to do, we can use it without thinking how it will work.

-> The key to very good programming, and very good design, is to know what not to think about.
+> The key to this---very good programming and very good design---is to know what not to think about. [@4a.p16]

 ### Dictionaries